SUTDNLP/ZGen/README.md

 - Yijia Liu (oneplus.lau@gmail.com) refine the transition-based linearizer and formalized the codes.
 - Jiangming Liu (jmliunlp@gmail.com) combine the N-gram model into the system.
-- Ratish Puduppully(ratish.surendran@research.iiit.ac.in) added lookahead features.
+- Ratish Puduppully(ratish.surendran@research.iiit.ac.in) added lookahead features and implemented Deep Input Linearization
 - Current maintainers for ZGen are Jiangming Liu and Ratish Puduppully.

 ## Publication
 - Ratish Puduppully, Yue Zhang and Manish Shrivastava.
+2017.
+Transition-Based Deep Input Linearization. _In Proceedings of EACL 2017 (To Appear)_. valencia, Spain, April.
+- Ratish Puduppully, Yue Zhang and Manish Shrivastava.
 2016.
-Transition-Based Syntactic Linearization with Lookahead Features. _In Proceedings of NAACL 2016 (To Appear)_.
+Transition-Based Syntactic Linearization with Lookahead Features. _In Proceedings of NAACL 2016_.
 San Diego, USA, June.
 - Jiangmign Liu.
 2015.
 An Empirical Comparision between N-gram and Syntax Language Model for Word Ordering. _In Proceedings of EMNLP2015_.
 Lisbon, Portugal, September.
 - Yijia Liu, Yue Zhang, Wanxiang Che, and Ting Liu.
 2015.
 Transition-Based Syntactic Linearization. _In Proceedings of NAACL2015_.
 Denver, Colorado, USA, May.
 - Linfeng Song, Yue Zhang, Kai Song and Qun Liu.
 2014.
 Joint Morphological Generation and Syntactic Linearization. _In Proceedings of AAAI 2014_.
 Quebec City, Canada, July.